StuffnThingz/web-dev-hw/Project-3/README.md

 I didn't have any trouble as far as gathering fonts, color schemes, and images I think I have that part down at this point.

 What I struggled with, was just keeping track of all the stuff on the style.css page.
 There was a couple things I used that I didn't really understand like "aside" and "flex."
 That's one thing I had to post in the issues forum.
 I'll keep working with it to see what it actually does, especially the flex property.
 I wanted to get my buttons that links to other pages in a horizontal row, but couln't figure it out.
 I saw another student figured it out, so maybe I'll go back and see how they did it.
 One other thing I couldn't figure out was how to center the text in my hover button.
 I thought I did everything right, but nope.
 I'd love to work on this more, but I have other classes to get to.

+## HW-06

+Okay, this was rough.
+I was really busy this week and didn't have much time to come up with anything good.
+I really just wanted to scap my whole site and start from scratch, but I just don't have time right now.
+I think I covered all the requirements for HW-6, I got the navigation, drop menu, and side content in there, but it's not as neat as I want it to be.
+Hopefully I can get caught up and back on track over the holiday.